 Did Australia Plan to Reduce the Feral Cat Population Using Poisoned Sausages?

 No, Australia did not plan to reduce the feral cat population using poisoned sausages.
-In 2015, the Australian government proposed a plan to cull 2 million feral cats by 2020 in order to protect native species like the bilby, quokka and numbats.
-The government proposed a range of methods to reduce the population such as trapping, shooting and poisoning.
-The use of poisoned sausages was not a part of the plan.
+In 2015, the Australian government proposed a plan to cull 2 million feral cats by 2020 to protect native species such as the bilby, quokka, and numbats.
+The government outlined a range of methods for reducing the population, including trapping, shooting, and poisoning.
+However, the use of poisoned sausages was not part of the plan.

-The proposal was met with considerable criticism from animal rights activists who argued that killing cats was unnecessary and inhumane.
-The Australian Veterinary Association (AVA) also said that they did not support the use of baiting, shooting or trapping as a means of controlling feral cat populations.
+The proposal faced considerable criticism from animal rights activists, who argued that killing cats was unnecessary and inhumane.
+The Australian Veterinary Association (AVA) also opposed the use of baiting, shooting, or trapping to control feral cat populations.

-The AVA argued that feral cats posed a serious threat to native wildlife, but the risk could be managed through other methods such as cat sterilization and relocation.
-They recommended that the government focus on preventing cats from entering areas with threatened species and restoring habitat.In response to these criticisms, the government revised their plan.
-They agreed to reduce the target population of feral cats to 1 million and to focus on using non-lethal methods such as sterilization, relocation and habitat restoration.
+The AVA acknowledged that feral cats posed a serious threat to native wildlife, but suggested that the risk could be managed through alternative methods such as cat sterilization and relocation.
+They recommended that the government focus on preventing cats from entering areas where threatened species live and on restoring habitats.